zhu121705/test/README.md

 To create your own query, you can follow the examples in example queries.

-The configuration for a query.yaml file to pass to the API follows as The data is initially pulled from LLM survey.xlsx, but can also be loaded from checkpoints
+The configuration for a query.yaml file to pass to the API follows as The data is initially pulled from LLM survey.xlsx, but can also be loaded from checkpoints.

 query:
     year: int (can handle any value, as it has bounds given input data from the excel file)